Kosovo entry requirements for Qatar passport holders

 Hotel booking or host invitation

-Border officers may ask where you're staying, especially if you arrive without a clear itinerary.
-A hotel confirmation or a letter from a host with their address and phone number covers this.
-I've been asked for it twice at Pristina — better to have it.Recommended
+Border officers may ask where you're staying.
+A hotel confirmation email or a letter from your host with their address and phone number is enough.
+No need to book the whole 90 days — just the first few nights.Recommended

 Proof of funds